How To Thread A Bobbin Singer?

 Step 6: Pull Both Threads Toward The Back Of The Machine While Releasing Pressure From Foot Pedal

-Once the lower layer protrudes close enough from the hole next to the needle plate, proceed gently pulling both threads back towards the rear end of the machine while releasing foot pressure from the pedal simultaneously until tugging becomes easier due to more slack created between those two layers below needle plate – stop once this happens as at this point both threads should become visibly intertwined like two separate “loops” inside one larger “loop” able form strong continuous stitching free any knots interruption along line throughout entire project whether fabric canvas paper, etc…
+Once the lower layer protrudes close enough from the hole next to the needle plate, proceed gently pulling both threads back towards the rear end of the machine while simultaneously releasing foot pressure from the pedal until tugging becomes easier due to more slack created between those two layers below the needle plate.

 Tips for Threading A Bobbin On A Singer Sewing Machine